better-internet/radworks-docs/docs/using-radicle/view-share.md

 ### View folders and files

 The project view includes a tree of files and folders.
-Click on folders to expand them, or on individual files to show their syntax-highlighted content and the latest relevant commit.
+Click on folders to expand them or individual files to show their syntax-highlighted content and the latest relevant commit.

 ![Viewing a project's files](/img/web-interface_files.png)